bestblast/GMS_Hyber_API/docs/source/chapter8.rst

  It is true only if the Message is accepted by platform It is false if the Message is rejected by platform

-Table 8.3.
-Description of Message delivery report parameters № Name  Description
+.. table:: Description of Message delivery report parameters
+  :class: longtable

+№ Name  Description
 1 number
 phone_number User`s phone number.